Land F/X

 What is a Land F/X project?

 A Land F/X project is the central database that stores all the information about your plants.
-You'll need to "add" these items to a project before you can "place" it in a drawing as a Revit family or floor.
+You'll need to "add" these items to a project before you can "place" them in a SketchUp model as components.
 Haven't started a project yet?
 Here's how.

 Adding Plants in SketchUp: Overview

-To add a new plant (tree or shrub) to your project, click New.
+To add a new plant to your project, click New.

 The Land F/X Add Plants dialog box will open.